hyperledger/aries-rfcs/features/0482-coprotocol-protocol/README.md

 }
 ```

-A caller can re-attach by sending a new attach message.
-This is also the way a caller can attach to an already-running protocol (e.g., to debug it or to begin interacting with it long after it was invoked).
+A `caller` can re-attach by sending a new `bind` message; this time, the `co_binding_id` field should have the coprotocol binding id from the original `attach` message.
+Other fields in the message are optional; if present, they constitute a check that the binding in question has the properties the caller expects.
+The reattachment is confrimed by a new `attach` message.

 ## Reference